-1.1 What is SAM?
+1.1 What is SAM

 SAM (Synthesis and Analysis of Mechanisms) is an interactive PC-software package for the design, analysis (motion and force) and optimization of arbitrary planar mechanisms.
-Mechanisms can either be generated via the design wizards or they can be assembled from basic components including beams, sliders, gears, belts, springs, dampers and friction elements.
-SAM integrates pre-processing, numerical analysis and post processing, such as animation and xy-plots, in an easy to-use environment offering pull-down menus, mouse support and help facilities.
+Mechanisms can either be generated via the design wizards or they can be assembled from basic components including beams, sliders, gears, belts, rack-pinion, springs, dampers and friction elements.
+SAM integrates preprocessing, numerical analysis, post processing, such as animation and xy-plots, and automated constrained optimization in one single easy-to-use program.